August 12th, 2020

 Manufacturers have observed a surge in interest during the coronavirus (COVID-19) pandemic as mainstream users, particularly those quarantined at home, are exploring new things to do.
 However, supply shortages have arisen, notably for some of the most sought-after devices like the Oculus Quest.
 This has been compounded further by increasingly strong demand for VR technology from businesses.

 AR/VR in business

 The use of VR in an enterprise setting can often be seen through its use within training exercises. examples of these include scenarios where new employees are being trained on important, technical machines and equipment – taking these out of service for training purposes would be an expensive and disruptive process for a business, with VR stepping in to alleviate this issue.

 Augmented reality (AR) can also be used to help improve efficiencies in a company, particularly with ‘see what I see’ capabilities for remote assistance, as well as the overlaying of knowledge on the physical world image.
-On-site assembly, safety, in addition to industrial maintenance, are all use cases of AR that are expected to see strong growth in the coming years.
+On-site assembly, and safety, in addition to industrial maintenance, are all use cases of AR that are expected to see strong growth in the coming years.